leofabri/hassio_appliance-status-monitor/README.md

 Mine is a <strong>Meross MSS310EU</strong>, but it shouldn't be that important.

 - To get the pause state to work properly, you also need another automation that can detect an overload.
 I'm not the author of any of that, but the one I'm using is [here](https://github.com/andbad/HA_PowerControl) (disclaimer: it's just in Italian 🍝). <br>
-I didn't test my blueprint without the overload value, so I can't tell if it still works without.

 ...